 Houston Skyline © Urban~commonswiki

-size of the entire state of Rhode Island.
-Even with this heavy
+twice the size of the entire state of Rhode Island.
+Even with this

-urban concentration, Houston is green and lush, situated at the end
+heavy urban concentration, Houston is green and lush, situated at

-of a belt of forest coming down from the North and characterized by
+the end of a belt of forest coming down from the North and

-marshlands and bayous lined with cypress trees in the southern
+characterized by marshlands and bayous lined with cypress trees in

-president Sam Houston, is hot and humid.
-To make life more bearable
+Texas president Sam Houston, is hot and humid.
+To make life more

 underground.
 The city centre sports an air-conditioned seven-mile